pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 You need to configure the network and DNS of the Kubernetes clusters so that the Kubernetes clusters meet the following conditions:

-- The Federation Prometheus component has access to the Pod IP of the Prometheus (TidbMonitor) component in each Kubernetes cluster.
+- The Federation Prometheus component has access to the Pod IP of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.
-- The Federation Prometheus component has access to the Pod FQDN of the Prometheus (TidbMonitor) component in each Kubernetes cluster.
+- The Federation Prometheus component has access to the Pod FQDN of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.

 #### Architecture

 ![pull-prom-federation.png](/media/pull-prom-federation.png)

-#### Deploy the monitoring component of a TiDB cluster
+#### Deploy TidbMonitor

-1. According to the Kubernetes cluster of the TiDB cluster, set the following environment variables:
+1. According to the Kubernetes cluster that the TiDB cluster is deployed in, set the following environment variables:

     - `cluster_name`: the TiDB cluster name.
     - `cluster_namespace`: the TiDB cluster namespace.